supervisely/developer-portal/app-development/apps-with-gui/video-labeling-tool-app.md

 - Checkbox to enable / disable showing all results (including the correct ones).
 - Text to show the overall validation result. (optional, just for better UI)
 - Field widget to add title and description to the UI section. (optional, just for better UI)

+These widgets will be useful for us in this tutorial, but you can use any other widgets you want when developing your app.
+You can find more information about the UI widgets [here](https://developer.supervisely.com/app-development/widgets).

 ```python
 import supervisely.app.development as sly_app_development